Beyond-jQuery/book/manuscript/ajax.md

 The _only_ way to upload files in ancient browsers, including Internet Explorer 9, is to include an `<input type="file">` element inside of a `<form>` and submit this form.
 By default, the server's response to this form submit replaces the current browsing context.
 When working with a highly dynamic single page web application, this is unacceptable.
 We need to be able to upload files in older browsers and still maintain total control over the current browsing context.
 Unfortunately, there is no way to prevent a form submit from replacing the current browsing context.
 But we can certainly create a child browsing context where we submit the form, and then monitor this browsing context to determine when our file has been uploaded by listening for changes.

 The approach described above can be implemented quite easily, simply by asking the form to target an `<iframe>` in the document.
 To determine when the file has finished uploading, attach an "onload" event handler to the `<iframe>`.
 To demonstrate this approach, we'll need to make a few assumptions in order to make this relatively painless.
-First, imagine our primary browsing context looks like this:
+First, imagine our primary browsing context contains a fragment of markup that looks like this:

 {title="HTML fragment that represents our initial browser context with a file input element", lang=html}
 ~~~~~~~